littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Normal Civics:

 Elected Clergy (Democratic, Spiritualist) - In this society's religion, local priests are elected by their congregations.
-Doctrine is varied and open to consensus interpretation. (+10% edict duration, +0.5 max influence from factions)
+Doctrine is varied and open to consensus interpretation.
+(1 Pastor per 40 pops, +0.5 max influence from factions)

-Ascetic Virtues (Not Materialist) - This culture's religious beliefs include strict dietary and exercise requirements which help the body as much as the mind. (+10 years to leader age, +10% growth rate)
+Ascetic Virtues (Not Materialist) - This culture's religious beliefs include strict dietary and exercise requirements which help the body as much as the mind. (+15 years to leader age, +10% growth rate)

-Republicanism (Democratic) - This society believes that the greatest virtue is attained by people of good character serving the common good. (-20% leader cost, +2 leader pool)
+Republicanism (Democratic) - This society believes that the greatest virtue is attained by people of good character serving the common good. (-30% leader cost, 1 Administrator per 50 pops)

-Utilitarian Planning (Not Spiritualist) - The government is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-10% pop food requirements, -15% resettlement cost, -2.5% ship and building upkeep)
+Utilitarian Planning (Not Spiritualist) - The government is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-5% pop food requirements, -2.5% ship and building upkeep)

 Siege Mentality (Not Militarist or Xenophile) - The government's defense policy focuses on fortifications, whether due to the population's concerns about hostile outsiders or its lack of enthusiasm for aggressive warfare. (+2 defense platform cap, -10% defense platform cost, +5% defense platform hull and damage)

 Cult of Personality (Dictatorship/Imperial, Authoritarian and not Spiritualist) - The ruler is considered a uniquely powerful and heroic individual nearly deserving of reverence. (+10% influence gain, -10% war exhaustion)

-Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-10% vassal integration cost, -20% vassal integration cooldown (NOTE: No idea why the cooldown shows up red text in the tooltip, everywhere else in the game negative values for this modifier are beneficial))
+Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-10% vassal integration cost, -20% vassal integration time)

 Workers' Councils (Egalitarian, no Business Lobby or Shared Burdens) - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time, increased happiness and political power of workers and spcialists.)

 Supremacist Demagoguery (Not Xenophile and not Egalitarian, not Fanatic Purifiers) - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+2 maximum rivalvries, +20% army morale damage)

 Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian) - This society values personal property rights, individual enterprise, advancing knowledge, and technical innovation.
-A culture for true captains of industry. (+10% research and mining station output)
+A culture for true captains of industry. (+20% research and mining station output)

 Business Lobby (Not Democratic, no Workers' Councils) - This society's economy is dominated by entrenched business interests that benefit from lucrative kickback contracts, regulatory loopholes, and wage suppression. (+5% mineral and energy output)

 Chivalry (Imperial authority or Aristocratic Elite, Militarist) - Ideals of martial valor and honorable conduct define ruling class culture. (+1 military leader levels, allows building building Warrior Halls that improve armies and add Knight jobs.
 Knights increase naval cap, spawn defense armies, decrease crime, and produce planet stability.)

-Lifelong Learning (Democratic and Pacifist) - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (+1 governor and scientist skill levels, +15% leader experience gain)
+Lifelong Learning (Democratic and Pacifist) - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (+1 governor and scientist skill levels, +20% leader experience gain)

 Institutionalized Collectivism (Not Fanatic Authoritarian) - The government controls industry and infrastructure to ensure a baseline of economic cooperation and fairness so that basic needs can be met. (+5% Worker and Specialist output, +10% consumer goods production)